jordanmarkham/makersbnb-team-4/README.md

 ^ As a User/Host
-So that people can find other Spaces I am hosting
-+ So that I can host multiple Spaces in my name
+So that people can find other Spaces I am hosting and So that I can host multiple Spaces in my name
 I would like to be able to create a user account

 -----EXTENSION-----